jinsley8/web3-wave-portal/README.md

 # Web3 Wave Portal

-This is a demo project built from curriculum from Buildspace.
+This is a demo project built from a buildspace project.
 Build a Web3 app with Solidity and ETH smart contracts.

 ## Basic Sample Hardhat Project